What Is The Meaning of RESP?

 RESP will help your children pay for their post-secondary school expenses so they can finish school with NO or very little student loan debts and with an average student loan debt in Canada of $26,800.00, investing in your child’s future is simply important.
 RESP ensures that your child will have the necessary financial resources to fund their university education which in essence, will help your child get a better shot at life after graduation.

-The registered education savings program is for parents, grandparents, uncle or aunts of children under the age of 17 who wants to save and invest towards the post-secondary education of a child.
+The registered education savings program is for parents, grandparents, uncle or aunts of children under the age of 17 who wants to save and invest in the post-secondary education of a child.

 Keep in mind though that when you open an RESP for the first time when the child is already 17 years of age, government grants will no longer be paid on any contributions made.
 Just like any other investment vehicle, the earlier you save the longer time your money has to grow tax-free inside an RESP until when your child is ready to start his or her post-secondary education.